marksmccann/froyo/docs/api/component.md

 :::tip

-Review our [DOM utilities](dom-utilities) to see how they can help you apply elements to this property.
+Review our [DOM helpers](./dom-helpers.md) to see how they can help you apply elements to this property.

 :::